 No matter what type of journaling you're loving right now, there are infinite tools and blog posts and Pinterest boards out there to make your head spin.
 Since I've always been the one who loves school/office supplies, journaling, tracking, and more – I decided to create a list (a constantly growing and evolving list) of my favorite resources and share it with you. 🙂

 Now, in reality, all you need to get started is a pen/pencil and some paper or a notebook.
-You could go as inexpensive as a bic ballpoint and a composition notebook if you wanted!
+You could go as inexpensive as a BIC ballpoint and a composition notebook if you wanted!
 But if you're looking to feed your new obsession with the fun stuff, then here's a list of supplies that I use and recommend!

-Bullet or Notebook Journaling
+Bullet or Notebook Journaling – DIY or Otherwise!

-Honestly, though, those two are the highest quality dot grid notebooks you're going to find.
+Honestly, though, the first two are the highest quality dot grid notebooks you're going to find.
 If you prefer a spiral-bound notebook instead, you can give the Book Factory a try.
 But don't be fooled by imitations with pretty covers – you can make your own cover (I'll show you how in a future post) anyway!

 Planner Binders – most people starting out tend to use your standard printer paper and just print full pages that way, some choose to do what's called ‘half size' – where you get two pages per side of the sheet.
 Either way, you'll need a binder to pop those babies in when you're ready to start marking.